moravcik/config-tracker/ASSIGNMENT.md

 - Health check endpoint
 - Unit + integration tests
 - Clear README with rationale, assumptions, and how to run it
-- Add infrastructure as as code
+- Add infrastructure as a code

 #### Config example:
 ```json